 The CMU Summer Internship Experience Fund is designed to encourage early career experiences that will support students' academic goals and career exploration.
 It is open to all undergraduate students; however, preference will be given to students in transition (undecided, transitioning colleges, etc.) and those who would not be able to participate in a low or unpaid internship without additional funds.
 The maximum amount of funding awarded is $2,500.

 Students are able to begin submitting applications in Handshake beginning Monday, January 13, 2020.
 Completed applications (students have met with their consultant AND submitted an application in Handshake) will be reviewed on a rolling basis.
 Applications will be accepted and reviewed until all funding has been awarded.

 The SIEF application period has been extended and the new deadline for application submissions is now May 15th, 2020.

 - Secure an off-campus internship located in the United States.

-Bring your resume, offer letter and summer expense report with you to meet with your career consultant at the West Wing Career Advising Center.
+Bring your resume, your internship offer letter and summer expense report with you to meet with your career consultant at the West Wing Career Advising Center.

 - The final step is to complete your internship and submit your completed internship questionnaire to firstname.lastname@example.org.